Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

-The final step of our framework, as shown in the second half of component four in figure \ref{fig:framework_overview}, is the generation of comprehensive statistics and metrics for this evaluation.
-We compute each pixel's angle discrepancy for every feature that is traced by \acrshort{qraft}, and calculate two sets of statistics evaluating the performance of \acrshort{qraft}'s traced features.
-The first set of statistics we calculate are the median and average discrepancies of the orientation of the traced features when compared to the expected magnetic field predicted by the model.
-We do this to quantify \acrshort{qraft}'s performance when compared to the model's result, as well as to signify outliers and compare the similarity of the median and average values of each dataset.
-Along with the average discrepancy we also calculate the standard deviation and a $95\%$ confidence interval\footnote{The process for calculating a $95\%$ confidence interval is described in appendix \ref{subsec:confidence_intervals}.} of the average discrepancy.
+The final step of our framework, as shown in the second half of component four in Figure \ref{fig:framework_overview}, is the generation of comprehensive statistics and metrics for this evaluation.
+We compute each pixel's \acrshort{angular difference} for every traced, and calculate two sets of statistics evaluating \acrshort{qraft}'s performance.
+The first set of statistics we calculate are the median and average \acrshort{angular difference}.
+We do this to quantify \acrshort{qraft}'s performance, signify outliers, and compare the similarity of the median and average values of each dataset.
+Along with the average \acrshort{angular difference} we also calculate the standard deviation, $95\%$ confidence interval of \acrshort{angular difference}, kurtosis, and skewness.
+We use these statistics to measure the similarity of \acrshort{qraft}'s performance on white-light coronagraph data when compared to simulated \acrshort{pB} images.
+Then, we calculate a histogram and corresponding probability density, (the process for calculating a probability density from a Gaussian kernel density estimate is described in appendix \ref{subsec:gaussian_kde}), for each dataset.
+This process allows us to approximate the discrete distributions of the histograms as a smooth analytical function that can be used to generate statistical comparisons of the dataset.